w3c/permissions-ws-2018/cfp.md

 In addition to the application form, you are encouraged to submit a presentation topic in the form of a [position statement](#position-statements).

 Because the venue has limited space, you must receive an acceptance email in order to attend.
-Also, be sure to keep an eye on [these important dates](#dates).
+You might wish to defer making non-refundable travel arrangements until you receive an invitation.
+Be sure to keep an eye on [these important dates](#dates).

 Our aim is to get diverse attendance from a variety of industries and communities, including: